-The Diversity and Inclusion Coordinator will:
+The Diversity, Equity and Inclusion Coordinator will:

-- 1. Serve as the Chair of the ABC Diversity and Inclusion Initiative Committee and carry out the charges issued annually by the First Vice President.
-The Committee is tasked to: - a.
-Work to increase membership and participation among historically under-represented groups in ABC. - b.
+- 1. Work to increase membership and participation among historically under-represented groups in ABC. - 2.
 Sponsor projects, programs, and events related to diversity and inclusion issues, challenges, and opportunities.
-Sponsor panels at the annual ABC conference and, when possible, regional ABC conferences. - c.
-Evaluate nominations with the members of the Executive Committee to determine the recipient of the Distinction in the Practice of Diversity and Inclusion Award. - d.
-Create a database of members' diversity, inclusion, and accessibility input; update the database through regular member surveys; and use the information as a basis for making continuous improvement suggestions to the Board on an on-going basis. - 2.
-Serve as a consultant to the Executive Committee on matters relating to diversity, inclusion, and accessibility efforts.
-Examples include but are not limited to: - Identifying accessibility issues for potential conference venues by participating remotely during the Executive Director's walk-through and Conference Co-Chairs' onsite visits. - b.
-Serving as a point of contact during the annual ABC conference to assist with related member needs (e.g., dietary issues, access to resources, etc). - 3.
-Attend the yearly ABC Board meeting during the annual international conference as a non-voting member of the Board of Directors to observe the business of the organization. - 4.
-Participate in the Board's forum communication throughout the year. - 5.
+Sponsor panels at the annual ABC conference and, when possible, regional ABC conferences. - 3.
+Evaluate nominations to determine the recipient of the Distinction in the Practice of Diversity, Equity and Inclusion Award. - 4.
+Collect members' diversity, equity, inclusion, and accessibility input at venues such as ABC Connect; use the information as a basis for making continuous improvement suggestions to the Board on an ongoing basis. - 5.
+Consult with ABC Headquarters on accessibility efforts.
+For example,-provide accessibility checklist for conference venues. - 6.
+Attend the ABC Board meetings as a non-voting member of the Board of Directors to observe and participate in the business of the organization. - 7.
+Participate in the Board's forum communication throughout the year. - 8.
 Provide a status report to the Executive Committee twice a year (April 1 and September 1).

-Eligibilty To Serve
+Eligibility To Serve

-Current ABC members with knowledge and expertise in diversity, inclusion, and accessibility issues are encouraged to apply to serve as the ABC Diversity and Inclusion Coordinator.
-Members with experience on ABC's Diversity and Inclusion Initiative Committee are preferred.
+Current ABC members with knowledge and expertise in diversity, equity, inclusion, and accessibility issues are encouraged to apply to serve as the ABC Diversity, Equity and Inclusion Coordinator.
+Members with experience on ABC's Diversity, Equity and Inclusion Committee are preferred.
 Interested applicants will be required to provide the following documents:

-- 1. curriculum vita or professional résumé; - 2. at least two letters of recommendation from individuals familiar with the applicants' experiences in diversity, inclusion, and accessibility; and - 3. one-page summary of their qualifications specific to the duties of the position.
+- 1. Curriculum vita or professional résumé - 2.
+At least two letters of recommendation from individuals familiar with the applicants' experiences in diversity, equity, inclusion, and accessibility - 3.
+One-page summary of their qualifications specific to the duties of the position

 A call for applications will be disseminated to the ABC membership and posted to the ABC website.
+The

-The Executive Committee will review the applicants, and the ABC Diversity and Inclusion Coordinator will be appointed by the First Vice President.
+Executive Committee will review the applicants, and the ABC Diversity, Equity and Inclusion Coordinator will be appointed by the Vice President.
 The Coordinator will serve a four-year renewable term.